Qihoo360/evpp/readme.md

 As described above, there are not many options to choose from.
 So we developed one ourself.
 The design of the interface is highly inspired by [muduo] and [Golang].
 Let's take some examples to exaplain this:

 1. `Duration` : This is a time inteval class, with a time unit.
 It is referenced to the implementation of `Duration` of the [Golang] project.
 We have seen some many cases that the time interval without a unit.
 For example, what does `timeout` mean?
 Seconds, milliseconds or microseconds?
 We need to read the document carefully, even more, we need to read the implementation codes.
 Our `Duration` class has self-explations with the time unit.
 Additionally `std::chrono::duration` in the STL of C++11 has the similar implementations, but it is a little bit complicated.
 2. `Buffer` : This is a memory buffer class.
-It uses the two projects' advantages of [muduo] and [Golang].
+It uses the advantages of the two projects [muduo] and [Golang].
 3. `http::Server` : This is a HTTP server class with a working threads pool.
 It is thread-safe to dispatch tasks
 4. We simply use a string with the format of `"ip:port"` to represent a network address.
 This is referenced to the design of [Golang].
 5. `httpc::ConnPool` : This is HTTP client connection pool with highly performance.
 In the future we can add more features to this class : load balance and failover.